 Interviews

-• My colleagues ignored the my indiscretion in talking about such a thing as if I had farted in church but do you do you pretend that you haven't heard it.
+• My colleagues ignored my indiscretion in talking about such a thing as if I had farted in church.

 • As Mazatecs, we see the mushrooms as a last resort for curing illness—physical, mental, or spiritual.
 They are sacred, and must be approached with respect and responsibility.
 They represent the deepest essence of our culture.